 Graham’s austere philosophy was informed by the underlying belief that eating habits affect people’s behaviors, and vice versa.
 He thought certain foods were “overstimulating” and led to impure thoughts and passions, including masturbation—or “self-pollution,” as he called it—which he believed to be an epidemic that caused both blindness and insanity.

-Graham's views directly influenced Victorian-era corn flake inventor John Harvey Kellogg, who was born a year after Graham died.
-Like his predecessor, Kellogg also believed that meat and some flavorful foods led to sexual impulses, so he advocated for the consumption of plain foods, like cereals and nuts, instead.
+Graham’s views directly influenced Victorian-era corn flake inventor John Harvey Kellogg, who was born a year after Graham died.
+Like his predecessor, Kellogg also believed meat and some flavorful foods led to sexual impulses, so he advocated for the consumption of plain foods, like cereals and nuts, instead.
 (Unsurprisingly, the original recipes for both corn flakes and graham crackers were free of sinful sugar.)

 In one lecture, Graham told young men they could stop their minds from wandering to forbidden places if they avoided “undue excitement of the brain and stomach and intestines.”
 This meant swearing off improper foods and substances like tobacco, caffeine, pepper, ginger, mustard, horseradish, and peppermint.
 Even milk was banned because it was “too exciting and too oppressive.”

-what could Sylvester Graham's followers eat?
+What could Sylvester Graham’s followers eat?

 The core component of Graham’s diet was bread made of coarsely ground wheat or rye, unlike the refined white flour loaves that were sold in bakeries at that time.
 From this same flour emerged Graham’s crackers and muffins, both of which were common breakfast foods.
 John Harvey Kellogg was known to have eaten the crackers and apples for breakfast, and one of his first attempts at making cereal involved soaking twice-baked cracker bits in milk overnight.